 Participating in “first in human” studies is an opportunity to contribute to advancing medical research and development.
 As a participant, you will play a crucial role in helping researchers investigate the safety of new medications and treatments that are currently being studied.
 The results of these studies will help determine whether the medicine is safe to use and whether it can be effective in treating specific illnesses.

 PHASE II: EFFECTIVENESS IS THE TOP CONCERN

-At a phase 2 clinical trial, the researchers begin determining effective dosages of the medicine being investigated.
+In phase 2 clinical trial, the researchers determine effective dosages of the investigated medicine.
 This phase also includes determining side effects and risk factors.

 PHASE III: EFFECTIVE OPTIONS ARE THE TOP CONCERNS

 Phase 3 clinical trials consist of an even larger group of participants (sometimes from around the world).
 The participation you give will help researchers get a clearer picture of the medicine’s side effects and potential effectiveness.